Web HostingDecember 16, 2025 199 views

 ?all Neutral: do not check

-⚠️ Important: A domain can have only one SPF record.
+⚠️ Important : A domain can have only one SPF record.
 If you use multiple services, combine them into a single record.

-Step 3: Add DKIM Record
+Step 3: Add the DKIM Record

 Retrieve the DKIM Key